Agility: the ability to move quickly and easily.

 Having the right technology and processes in place is what keeps customers satisfied and an ecommerce business financially secure, despite unforeseen setbacks.

-An agile business model has always been important across all industries, but agility plays a key role in ecommerce, from meeting customer expectations to optimizing operational costs.
+An agile business model has always been important across all industries, but agility plays a key role in ecommerce, from meeting customer expectations to optimising operational costs.

 Here is an overview of why supply chain agility is important for ecommerce.